-DEVELOPING: Terre Haute Standoff Situation
+UPDATE: One Arrested after Terre Haute Standoff Situation

 - New details released after Terre Haute standoff

-- Crews close downtown Terre Haute intersection after massive sinkhole develops
+- Terre Haute man arrested after overnight pursuit

 - Terre Haute Standoff: 1st Ave location scene of a 2013 murder

-Note: UPDATE: TERRE HAUTE, Ind.
-(WTHI) - New information at this hour about a standoff situation in Terre Haute. - UPDATE: One Arrested after Terre Haute Standoff Situation